emanivinay/Avaj/README.md

-AVAJ PROGRAMMING LANGUAGE.

-My goal in this project to to understand PL concepts and techniques through implementation.
-I'd like to start with a minimal feature set and extend it further.

-1. A class based simplified OO language.
-Objects and methods are the key units in this programming model.
-Every program is a collection of objects calling each others' methods to compute desired values and achieve desired effects.

-2. Curly brace syntax, quite similar to that of Java's.

-3. Compiles to an IR, which can either be converted to native code or run on a VM.

-4. Static type system with generics and interfaces.
-In later versions, automatic type inferencing shall be supported.

-5. Memory model - Every value can either be heap allocated or stack allocated.
-    Heap allocated objects are long living and are the main building blocks of the program.
-These are automatically managed with GC.
-Stack allocated ones are usually function local variables like ints, references to other objects.
-    These are deleted when their scope is exited.
-Simplified version of Java memory model.
+### COMPILER FOR A JAVA LIKE LANGUAGE

+My goal in this project is to implement a compiler from scratch.
+The language is a simplified version of Java.

+#### LANGUAGE OVERVIEW

+1. C-style curly brace syntax.
+Statements, expressions, blocks etc.. are the syntactic elements.

+2. Class based OO language.
+Every program is a set of objects messaging each other to achieve desired effects and to compute desired results.
+Objects are created on the heap and automatically GCed when no longer in use.
+Certain types like numerics, reference types are directly allocated on stack and are deleted when they go out of scope.

+3. Source files are first parsed into an AST and then into an IR.